originalworks/gitbook/oracles/data-and-payment-providers.md

 ### Additional Types of Oracles

-As the protocol develops, the protocol will support more specialized and nuanced Oracle roles to accommodate the complex nature of music industry operations:
+As the protocol develops and evolves, we will support more specialized and nuanced Oracle roles to accommodate the complex nature of music industry operations; Each additional Oracle type enhances the protocol's functionality while maintaining its security and privacy standards.
+These roles create a flexible ecosystem that can adapt to various business models and operational requirements in the global music industry:

 ## Data Providers
 - Appointed by Oracles or Rights Holders to supplement asset data